RajeevSharma2015/SDC-TrafficLight-Classifier/README.md

 **If you run into any errors during this tutorial (and you probably will) please check the [Troubleshooting section](#troubleshooting).**

 ## Set up TensorFlow
-If a technical recruiter ever asks me:

->_"Describe the toughest technical problem you've worked on."_

-my answer definitely will be:

-> _"Get TensorFlow to work!"_

-Seriously, if someone from the TensorFlow team is reading this: Clean up your folder structure, use descriptive folder names, merge your READMEs and - more importantly - **fix your library!!!**

-But enough of Google bashing - they're doing a good job but the library still has teething troubles (and an user-**un**friendly installation setup).

 I will now show you how to install the TensorFlow 'models' repository on Windows 10 and Linux.
-The Linux setup is easier and if you don't have a powerful GPU on your local machine I strongly recommend you to do the training on an AWS spot instance because this will save you a lot of time.
+I have done SSD and RCNN training on my local Ubuntu setup equipped with GPU.
+If you don't have a powerful GPU on your local machine I strongly recommend you to do the training on an AWS spot instance because this will save you a lot of time.

 However, you can do the basic stuff like data preparation and data preprocessing on your local machine but I suggest doing the training on an AWS instance.
 I will show you how to set up the training environment in the [Training section][training section].

 ### Windows 10
 1. Install TensorFlow version 1.4 by executing the following statement in the Command Prompt (this assumes you have python.exe set in your PATH environment variable)